QuakeEngines/QuArK_quake_editor-clone/runtime/trunk/README.txt

 7. License
 ----------

 QuArK is distributed under the Gnu Public License.
-See `COPYING.txt` in the same directory as this file, which is the folder that QuArK was installed in.
+See 'COPYING.txt' in the same directory as this file, which is the folder that QuArK was installed in.